Level: Beginner to Intermediate

 When you feed data into a trained network, the values flow layer by layer from input to output.
 This is called forward propagation.

-• Layer 2 combines edges into shapes
+- Layer 2 combines those into shapes

-• Layer 3 recognizes complex objects
+- Layer 3 recognizes complex objects

 At the final layer, the network outputs a prediction — for example: *90% cat, 8% dog, 2% rabbit*.